Kittyhacker101-Software/KatOS/README.md

 # Running
 To run KatOS in a VM or on a PC, use the file from the /instaler/output.iso folder, or download a precompiled release from the releases page.
 KatOS requires a x86_64 CPU, and at least 128MB of RAM.
-To install KatOS, 256MB of storage space is required and a 64-bit EFI/UEFI motherboard (a workaround for BIOS support is currently a work in progress, but not ready yet).
+To install KatOS, 256MB of storage space is required and a 64-bit EFI/UEFI motherboard (a workaround for BIOS support is currently experimental, but unfinished).

 # More info
 Have extra questions, or want to help contribute?